Jacques Roques: Background and early life

 Roques was born in Paris to a Swiss father and a Venezuelan mother.
 He was still a student when the war broke out in August 1914, and in October 1914, while preparing for his baccalauréat, he attended a preparatory school close to Lycée Carnot where he befriended Robert Bajac, whom he would later serve alongside and share several aerial victories.
 He then learned to fly, being awarded Aéro-Club de France civilian pilot licence No. 2279 on 15 September 1915, and then volunteered to enlist in the French Army in November.

 World War I service

 As a Swiss national Roques was assigned to the Foreign Legion unit 2ème régiment étranger, with service number 36810.
 On 13 March 1916 he was transferred to the Army's aviation branch, the Aeronautique Militaire, assigned to 1er régiment aviation and sent to the military flying school at Chartres for his basic military flying training.
 He was awarded Military Pilot's Certificate No. 3495 on 26 May 1916 and was promoted to corporal the same day.
-He received advanced flight training, including fighter tactics and aerial gunnery, at the military flying schools at Avord, Pau, and Cazaux, completing his training in November 1916.
+He receivedadvanced flight training, including fighter tactics and aerial gunnery, at the military flying schools at Avord, Pau, and Cazaux, completing his training in November 1916.